-Currently there are three senior EHOs designated as lead food officers, for Food Hygiene, Food Standards and Port Health, who have responsibility for the delivery of this Service Plan for Food Law Enforcement.
-A pool of suitably qualified and authorised Environmental Health Officers and technical officers are employed by the Council, and are allocated to duties across the EH functions, and allocation of staff to each of those functions can be quickly adjusted, should the need arise.
+The Environmental Health Manager (Food Safety and Port Health) has responsibility for the delivery of this Service Plan for Food Law Enforcement.
+He is assisted by two Principal Environmental Health Officers (Food Safety) and a Principal Environmental Health Officer (Port Health).
+A pool of suitably qualified and authorized Environmental Health Officers are employed by the Council, and are allocated to duties within 3 areas of the Service, and allocation of staff to each of those areas can be quickly adjusted, should the need arise.
 The Unit has established an area based service delivery system.

 The Northern Ireland Public Health Laboratory based at the Royal Group of Hospitals, Belfast provides specialist services in food microbiology and pathology.
-The Council has appointed Public Analyst Scientific Services Limited as d Analysts (PASS) to provide specialist analysis and advice on food composition, labelling and chemical and physical contaminants of food.
-The Agri-Food and Biosciences Institute at Newforge Lane, Belfast, is employed for the identification of pests associated with food and food premises.
+The Council has recently appointed Public Analyst Scientific Services as Public Analysts (PASS) to provide specialist analysis and advice on food composition, labelling and chemical and physical contaminants of food.
+The Agri-Food and Biosciences Institute at Newforge Lane, Belfast, is employed for the identification of pests associated with food and food premises and for the testing of fishery products for veterinary drug residues.